arangodb/docs/3.8/programs-arangoimport-details.md

 disk device.
 An unlimited (really fast) disk device might not need pacing.
-Raising the number of threads via the `--threads X` command line to any value of `X` greater than 2 will increase the total throughput used. <strong>Warning</strong>: using parelellism with the parameter `--threads X` can lead to a race condition when there are duplicates e.g. multiple equal `_key`values, so even ignoring the duplicates will make the output unpredictable, meaning not knowing which document will be inserted.
+Raising the number of threads via the `--threads X` command line to any value of `X` greater than 2 will increase the total throughput used.

+<strong>Warning</strong>: using parellelism with the parameter `--threads X`
+together with the parameter `--on-duplicate` set to `ignore`, `update` or `replace` can lead to a race condition when there are duplicates e.g. multiple identical `_key` values.
+Even ignoring the duplicates will make the result unpredictable, meaning it is not predictable which versions of the documents will be inserted.

 Automatic pacing frees the user from adjusting the throughput used to match available resources.
 It is disabled by default, and can be enabled